Bojanovski/IG-Project/README.md

-A car game where the controls are the BCI inputs form the Leap Motion device.
+A car game where the controls are inputs form the Leap Motion device.
 Mouse and keyboard can also be used.

 Video link: